yubobo/cdap/docs/loom-docs/source/guide/bcp/option4/index.rst

 Overview
 ========
-If synchronous Database cluster turns out to be not optimal for a Loom installation, then we have to consider an alternative solution where we use local Databases in each data center with custom data replication service.
+Synchronous Database cluster may turn out to be not optimal for large Loom installations due to the amount of data that needs to be replicated across datacenters.
+In such a case we have to consider an alternative solution where we use local Databases in each data center with a custom data replication service.
 This will allow for all data centers to share the data, while reducing the need to replicate all the data in the Database.

-Since we will not be sharing a Databasse across data centers now, we'll need to treat the data a little bit differently than before.
+Since we will not be sharing a Database across data centers now, we'll need to treat the data a little bit differently than before.
 The data will be divided into shards based on the cluster ID partitioning.
 Each shard will be exclusively assigned to an owner Database in a data center.
 Only Loom Servers running locally will be able to write to such a shard.
-Any requests to update the clusters in non-local shard will be routed to the Loom Server runninig in the data center owning the shard.
+Any requests to update the clusters in non-local shard will be routed to the Loom Server running in the data center owning the shard.
 This update strategy prevents write conflicts since any updates to a cluster can be done only in a single Database.

-The custom replication replicates data only upon completion of operations, and any minimal state information to restart any operations in progress when a data center goes down is also replicated.
-Intermediate state change data will not be replicated, hence reducing the replication overhead.
+The custom replication reduces replication overhead in two ways.
+First, it only replicates data upon completion of operations.
+Second, it replicates minimal state information needed to restart any operations in progress during data center failure.
+Intermediate state change data will not be replicated.

-Also, each shard is synchronously replicated locally (to handle intra-datacenter failover), and also replicated to at least one remote data center.
+Each shard is synchronously replicated locally to handle intra-datacenter failover, and also remotely to at least one other data center.

-Since we now do not replicate each state change across data centers, users of a data center will have a delayed view of remote cluster state.
-The replication implementation should try to make this dealy as minimal as possible.
+Since we currently do not replicate each state change across data centers, users of a data center will have a delayed view of remote cluster state.
+The replication implementation should try to make this delay as minimal as possible.

 Failover
 ========